Gold Coast (British colony)

-The Ashanti people had controlled much of the territory of Ghana before the Europeans arrived and were often in conflict with them.
+The Ashanti people had controlled much of Ghana before Europeans arrived, and were often in conflict with them.
 In the 21st century they continue to constitute the largest ethnic community in Ghana.
-Four wars, the Anglo-Ashanti Wars, were fought between the Ashanti (Asante) and the British, who were sometimes allied with the Fante.
+Four Anglo-Ashanti Wars were fought between the Ashanti (Asante) and the British, who were sometimes allied with the Fante.

-During the First Anglo-Ashanti War (1822–24), the two groups fought because of a disagreement over an Ashanti chief and slavery.
-The British had abolished the Atlantic slave trade but kept the institution in its colonies until 1834.
-Tensions increased in 1874 during the Second Ashanti War (1873–74) when the British sacked the Ashanti capital of Kumasi.
+The First Anglo-Ashanti War (1822–24), was fought over an insult to an Ashanti chief.
+Sergeant Kujo Otetfo of the British Royal African Colonial Corps, during an argument with an Ashanti trader, "grossly abused the King of Ashanti, and it was this insignificant event that provided the spark that set the whole country in a blaze of war".
+In the Second Ashanti War (1873–74), the British sacked the Ashanti capital of Kumasi.
 The Third Ashanti War (1893–94) occurred because the new Ashanti ruler Asantehene wanted to exercise his new title.
-From 1895 to 1896 the British and Ashanti fought in the Fourth and final Ashanti War, where the Ashanti fought for and lost their independence.
-In 1900 the Ashanti Uprising took place.
-The British suppressed the violence and captured the city of Kumasi.
-At the end of this last Ashanti War, the territory of the Ashanti people became a British protectorate on 1 January 1902.
+From 1895 to 1896 the British and Ashanti fought their fourth and final war, in which the Ashanti lost their independence.
+In 1900, they rebelled in the Ashanti Uprising, but the British suppressed the insurrection and captured the city of Kumasi.
+The territory of the Ashanti people became a British protectorate on 1 January 1902.

-By 1901, the British had established a colony incorporating all of the Gold Coast, with its kingdoms and tribes considered a single unit.
-The British exploited and exported a variety of natural resources such as gold, metal ores, diamonds, ivory, pepper, timber, grain and cocoa.
-The British colonists built railways and a complex transport infrastructure to support the shipment of these commodities.
-This formed the basis for the transport infrastructure in modern-day Ghana.
+By 1901, the British had established a colony incorporating all of the Gold Coast, with its kingdoms and tribes under a single administration.
+The British exploited and exported a variety of natural resources: gold, metal ores, diamonds, ivory, pepper, timber, grain and cocoa.
+The British built railways and a complex transport infrastructure to ship these commodities, which forms the basis for the transport system of modern-day Ghana.

-By 1945, in the wake of a major colonial role in the Second World War, nationalists in the Gold Coast took a leadership role in demanding more autonomy.
-In 1951–55 they shared power with Britain.
-By 1956, British Togoland, the Ashanti protectorate, and the Fante protectorate were merged with the Gold Coast to create one colony, which became known as the Gold Coast.
+By 1945, in the wake of a major colonial role in the Second World War, nationalists in the Gold Coast stood up to demand more autonomy, sharing power with Britain from 1951 to 1955.
+By 1956, British Togoland, the Northern Territories protectorate and the Ashanti protectorate were annexed to the Gold Coast.
 The Ghana Independence Act 1957 constituted the Gold Coast Crown Colony as part of the new dominion of Ghana.